 Frequency of Testing:

-- Not diabetic or any risk factor?
-Usually is sufficient every three years.
+- Non diabetic age?
+Usually it is sufficient, after every three years.

 - At risk or pre-diabetic?
 One year at least is advised.